harveymmangisa1/studio/progress_summary.md

-# Project Progress Summary: StockPaEasy
+# Project Progress Summary: paeasybooks

-This document summarizes the progress and current status of the StockPaEasy application.
+This document summarizes the progress and current status of the paeasybooks application.

 ## Current Status: MVP Complete